johnsonc/django-koica/README.md

 --------------

 - [ ] Tests
-- [ ] Package the whole thing in pip
+- [ ] Make a release and package it in pip